-The occurrences of faculty misconduct which consist of plagiarism and fraud, unfortunately exists (Elliott, Marquis, & Neal, 2013).
-Study on the issue of comparative corruption in the national higher education sectors in the United States of America (USA) and the Russian Federation (RF) shows that both countries are facing similar problem when it comes into corruption (Osipian, 2014).
+The occurrences of faculty misconduct which consist of plagiarism and fraud, unfortunately exist (Elliott, Marquis, & Neal, 2013).
 Transparency International, has conducted several studies on corrupt practices in the academic institutions of different countries.
-Their monitoring exercises on corruption in the Middle East shows that 70% of respondents described that educational systems in their countries are either corrupt or extremely corrupt, and corruption perception in the region was very high (Heyneman, 2013).
+Their monitoring exercises on corruption in the Middle East shows that 70% of respondents described that educational systems in their countries are either corrupt or extremely corrupt, and corruption perception in the region was very high (S. P. Heyneman, 2013).
 Meanwhile, Georgia also faces the same problem with their higher education institutions as students were found to have bought their admissions, including grades and diplomas (Mier & Griffin, 2005).
-Transparency International found the most common forms of corruption in institutions of higher learning as follows: (i) bribes for passing examination, (ii) compulsory purchase of textbooks written by lecturers and (iii) purchase and selling of diplomas.
+Transparency International found the most common forms of corruption in institutions of higher learning as follows: (i) bribes for passing the examination, (ii) compulsory purchase of textbooks written by lecturers and (iii) purchase and selling of diplomas.

 In the US, the reported misconduct is about several research papers found with similar content, followed by duplication, falsification and plagiarism.
 Some lecturers in higher institutions in Nigeria engage in unethical practices (Abanobi 2017).
-Among perceived factors to the situation are desperation for promotion, greed for money, and lack of commitment to the profession.
+Among perceived factors to the situation is desperation for promotion, greed for money, and lack of commitment to the profession.
 This is in line with the study of Archibong 2012, which is also in Nigeria stating that the reason why lecturers commit the unethical practices, due to desperation for promotion, stagnation in career and many other causes.
 McCornac (2008) explains that corruption in higher education in Vietnam is uncontrolled following a survey conducted on students, faculty and administrator.
 The information from students, faculty, and administrators provides clear indications that corruption in higher education in Vietnam is both rampant and institutional.